 ProQuest Congressional – Bills, hearings, reports, committee prints, debates and public laws of the US Congress from 1789-present are indexed by subject, title, personal names, document numbers, and more.
 Full text is available for most documents.
 Full text of all documents indexed also can be found in the law library’s microform collection.

 ProQuest Legislative Insight – Compiled federal legislative histories containing digital full-text versions of bills, Congressional Record debates, committee hearings, and reports for enacted U.S. Public Laws (1789 to present).
 Committee prints, CRS reports, and miscellaneous congressional publications are provided as background material.
 Presidential signing statements are also included.

-Proquest Regulatory Insight – Compiled regulatory histories associated with specific statutes and executive orders from 1936 to present.
+ProQuest Regulatory Insight – Compiled regulatory histories associated with specific statutes and executive orders from 1936 to present.
 Organized by public law.

 Senate – Home pages of Senators for biographical information, press releases and contact information.
 Descriptions of Senate committees and subcommittees with links to schedules and hearing transcripts.

 Supreme Court of the United States – Official Supreme Court site.
 Contains opinions from 1991-present, a brief overview of the Court, a listing of all justices and biographies of the current members, oral argument calendar and transcripts, and information about obtaining briefs.
-See this poster on How the Supreme Court Works.
+See this website on How the Court Works.

 United States Code – Consolidation and codification by subject matter of the general and permanent laws of the United States.
 Available through HeinOnline.